CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

   # Run a full regression test to verify bit-for-bit

   # Create a baseline dataset (only necessary if no baseline exists on the system)
+  # if you want to replace an existing baseline, you should first delete the directory cice.my.baseline in cice/baselines.
   # git clone the baseline code

   ./cice.setup -m onyx -e intel --suite base_suite --testid base0 --bgen cice.my.baseline